 Once in the water, the turtle found a passage to the naga realm and escaped to there.
 But as soon as he arrived, two sons of the naga king Dhatarattha seized him.
 Thinking quickly, he claimed to be a messenger from the King of Varanasi, one specially chosen for doing business in water, and demanded they treat him with respect and take him to see their king.
 They believed him and promptly did as he demanded.

 When the sons reached adulthood, their father gave them each their own kingdom and they lived in glory with sixteen thousand maidens in attendance.
 The Bodhisatta and his father regularly went to discuss matters of importance with the gods, and Indra, king of the gods, was very impressed by the Bodhisatta and gave him great honor.
 These meetings made the Bodhisatta long for the splendor of heaven and he began to faithfully follow all the duties of the holy days to ensure rebirth there.
 Initially he did this in an empty palace in the naga realm, but he kept getting interrupted.
-So he started fasting in the human realm, which was dangerous for nagas, because nobody would bother him there.
+So he started fasting in the human realm because nobody would bother him there, even though this was dangerous for nagas.
 He folded up his body and sat atop an anthill through the night.
 In the morning ten beautiful maidens came to bedeck him with perfumes and flowers and accompany him back to the naga realm playing music.